cs4241-20a/a1-gettingstarted/README.md

 This project shows the basics of web deployment by editing a small web project and deploying it to Glitch.

 ## Technical Achievements
-- **Styled page with CSS**: Added rules for the body, h1, h2, ul, and img selectors, as well as the intro, content, text, links, and topDiv classes.
+- **Styled page with CSS**: Added rules for the body, h1, h2, ul, and a selectors, as well as the intro, content, text, links, and topDiv classes.
 - **Experimented with other HTML tags**: Added link, div, br, and a tags.

 ### Design Achievements